-Prior to the consummation of this offering, we will establish an audit committee of our board of directors.
+We have established an audit committee of our board of directors.
 Messrs.
-Furer, Amboian and Braham will serve as members of our audit committee, and Mr. Amboian will chair the audit committee.
+Furer, Amboian and Braham serve as members of our audit committee, and Mr. Amboian chairs the audit committee.

 Under the NYSE listing standards and applicable SEC rules, we are required to have at least three members of the audit committee, all of whom must be independent.
 Each of Messrs.
 Furer, Amboian and Braham meet the independent director standard under NYSE listing standards and under Rule 10-A-3(b)(1) of the Exchange Act.